openimsdk/open-im-sdk-reactnative/README.md

 ## Examples 🌟

-You can find a demo web app that use the SDK in the [openim-reactnative-demo](https://github.com/openimsdk/openim-reactnative-demo) repository.
+You can find a demo React-Native app that use the SDK in the [openim-reactnative-demo](https://github.com/openimsdk/openim-reactnative-demo) repository.

 or: